 Your view will differ here depending on which roles you have been assigned.

-Chief Investigator (CI) / Project Deputy - If you are working on a submission (initial or amendment), you access the editable work-space side of your project via My tasks – My Personal Tasks.
-When you have pressed Submit and sent the project to the sponsor group organisation responsible for managing the submission for review, you can view the submitted project from ‘My projects’, but you will not be able to edit.
+Chief Investigator (CI) / Project Deputy - If you are working on a submission (initial or amendment), you access the editable workspace side of your project via My tasks – My Personal Tasks.
+When you have pressed Submit/Request Review (as applicable) and sent the project to the sponsor or delegate organisation responsible for managing the submission, you can view the submitted project from ‘My projects’, but you will not be able to edit.

-Sponsor group organisation: If you have a sponsor task to complete (such as accept a request to sponsor a project, or review and submit a completed application) you access this from My tasks – My organisational tasks.
+Sponsor or Sponsor Delegate Organisations: If you have a sponsor task to complete (such as accept a request to sponsor a project, or review and authorise a completed application) you access this from My tasks – My organisational tasks.
 Select the task you wish to complete and begin reviewing.

 Making an initial submission